jclark/satpulse/doc/config.md

 listen = ":2006"
 ```

-This would listen on two specific addresses:
+This example would listen on two specific IP addresses:

 ```
 [[http]]